 Enhancing Mission, Servant Leadership and the First Year Student Experience

-Within Student Services we would establish a program to focus on one-on-one interaction with students enrolling at Our Lady of the Lake College for the first time, and introduce this group of students to the Servant Leadership Certificate Program, with a goal of increasing retention, persistence and matriculation.
+Within Student Services we would establish a program to focus on one-on-one interaction with students enrolling at Franciscan Missionaries of Our Lady University for the first time, and introduce this group of students to the Servant Leadership Certificate Program, with a goal of increasing retention, persistence and matriculation.

-Establishment of an endowed fund of four million dollars to annually fund a maximum of 20 students at $10K per year as participants of the Religious Studies baccalaureate degree program at Our Lady of the Lake College.
+Establishment of an endowed fund of four million dollars to annually fund a maximum of 20 students at $10K per year as participants of the Religious Studies baccalaureate degree program at Franciscan Missionaries of Our Lady University.
 This scholarship program would target the Catholic formation of the laity with focus directors/coordinators of religious education at each of the churches in the five surrounding dioceses, but would also include members of the general student population.